 Teaching A level Mathematics (TAM) is a sustained professional development course, designed to support the development of teaching skills and subject knowledge of teachers new to teaching AS/A level Mathematics.

-- eight course days, spread over 12 months, devoted to deepening subject knowledge, developing teaching approaches and reflecting on classroom practice
+- Six course days, spread across an academic year, devoted to deepening subject knowledge, developing teaching approaches and reflecting on classroom practice

-- two formative lesson observations conducted by a subject specialist
+- A formative lesson observation conducted by a subject specialist

 Who will benefit from attending?

 The Teaching A level Mathematics (TAM) course has been designed to support teachers of GCSE Mathematics who wish to teach A level Mathematics for the first time.
 However, many teachers with experience of teaching A level Mathematics have enrolled on the course, often on the recommendation of colleagues who have completed TAM, in order to deepen their subject knowledge and gain new ideas for teaching.